 An aftercare plan is set in place after the successful completion of treatment.
 The aftercare plan is designed to help prevent relapse through ongoing therapy, participation in recovery groups, and other programs that are chosen for the individual based on his or her needs, such as vocational rehab or a stint in a sober living facility to ease the transition back into “real” life.

-Call Drug Treatment Centers Lansdale to find out more about your treatment options.
-Dial 215-383-2672.
+Call Drug Treatment Centers Lansdale at 215-383-2672 to find out about rehab facilities that fit your needs and for various treatment centers available.